skycoin/cx-game/docs/game-design.md

 #### Geyser

 Geysers are natural formations of the world, impossible to destroy.
-They are spawned over a black indestructible ore and releases gas from time to time in the world.
+They are spawned in the [middle layer](https://github.com/skycoin/cx-game/blob/main/docs/game-design.md#middle-layer) over an indestructible ore and releases gas from time to time in the world.

 Each geyser has the following properties:
 - **Gas released:** Which kind of gas does the geyser emit.